Our Award Programs

 Recognizing this paradox, venture capitalist Andy Rachleff, with his wife Debbie, combined forces with the Damon Runyon Cancer Research Foundation to create the Damon Runyon-Rachleff Innovation Award.
 The Award funds cancer research by exceptionally creative thinkers with “high-risk/high-reward” ideas—ideas that have the potential to significantly impact cancer, but lack sufficient preliminary data to obtain traditional funding.

-The Innovation Award provides a total of $450,000 over a three-year period for salary and cancer research expenses.
+The Innovation Award provides a total of $300,000 over a two-year period for salary and cancer research expenses with the opportunity for up to two additional years of funding (up to four years total for $600,000).
 In its first year, the Award attracted more than 400 applicants from top scientists across the US, highlighting the urgent need for this award.

 In an effort to confront the crisis arising from a growing dearth of physician-scientists, Damon Runyon wishes to encourage more physicians to pursue research careers.
 To do so, the Foundation is establishing a pilot program designed to recruit outstanding physicians into cancer research careers by providing them with the opportunity for a protected research training experience under the mentorship of a highly qualified and gifted mentor.

 The goals are to a) transform these individuals into the highest quality physician-scientists, capable of conducting research that has the potential to transform the diagnosis, treatment and/or prevention of cancer and b) to eliminate the financial disincentive to entering this career path.